Minimum Qualifications, Equivalency and FSA

 Answer: No. FSA is only assigned to contract (full-time) hires and does not apply to hourly assignments.
 Refer to question #8.

 13. Who can apply for an additional FSA?
-Does a faculty member need to apply for an additional FSA in order to teach in another discipline outside his/her faculty assignment?
+Does a faculty member need to apply for an additional FSA in order to teach in another discipline outside their faculty assignment?

 Who can apply: Any contract (full-time) faculty member can apply for an additional FSA by following the process outlined in BP 3.15.2 (revised to 3.05.1).

 Does a faculty member need an additional FSA to teach in another discipline: No. FSA is only used in times of RIF.
-If the faculty member wishes merely to teach in a discipline different from his/her primary discipline, that faculty member must meet MQs.
-If s/he meets MQs, s/he is already teaching faculty and so may be assigned to teach in that discipline according to the dean’s and department’s practices of filling available sections.
-If the faculty does not meet MQs, s/he may apply for Equivalency, thus triggering an FQC to be convened by the Academic Senate.
+If the faculty member wishes merely to teach in a discipline different from their primary discipline, that faculty member must meet MQs.
+If they meet MQs, they are already teaching faculty and so may be assigned to teach in that discipline according to the dean’s and department’s practices of filling available sections.
+If the faculty does not meet MQs, they must apply for Equivalency, thus triggering an FEC to be convened by the Academic Senate.
 The process for applying for Equivalency is outlined in BP 3.15.2 (revised to 3.05.1).

 14. If someone applies for an FSA in another field, could that person then bump current faculty in that field?

-Answer: Outside of a RIF situation, no. A faculty member can apply for as many FSAs as s/he wishes, but FSA is only applied in times of RIF.
+Answer: Outside of a RIF situation, no. A faculty member can apply for as many FSAs as they wish, but FSA is only applied in times of RIF.
 The AFT contract should be consulted for the practice of seniority rights and bumping during RIF.